tuan-tran-24/tornadoNET/README.md

-# Automated Temporal Tracking of Post-Tornado Housing Recovery Using Street-View Imagery, Deep Learning, and GIS
+# A User-Friendly Tool to Automate Assessment of Housing Recovery Following a Tornado

 ## Introduction
 * Each year, the U.S. experiences more than 1,200 tornadoes, making it the most tornado-prone country in the world.